Staying Safe Online

 When you notice someone behaving strangely on your social media account, either delete them or block them.
 Simple.
 Don’t attempt to engage them or negotiate with them.
 Block them and report them (if you can).

 If you have proper internet security, it should already come with malware protection.
 It should have a schedule for scanning your system for malware, viruses, et al. However, if you notice something is amiss, perform a full system scan.
 Delete any strange, unrecognisable programs, and anything else that may have downloaded itself onto your machine.

 Have you put up your card details on a questionable website?
 Call the bank and cancel your card immediately!

-Multi-level marketing and Ponzi schemes (like Twinkas and MMM) have come and turn online safety on its head.
+Multi-level marketing and Ponzi schemes (like Twinkas and MMM) have come and turned online safety on its head.
 Where you normally wouldn’t share personal information like your phone number and banking details with strangers, these platforms require you to do so.
 Also, you’re required to pay money into accounts of people you’ve never seen or met.

 Normally, this is a hazard.
 However, the promise of 30% (or sometimes 100%) ROI is all the motivation one needs.
 To further the argument, we’ve all met someone who has gotten paid repeatedly from these platforms, and this just blinds us to the risks.
 Some people have lost money too, so hey – you win some, you lose some.
 That said, I’m not here to tell you whether or not to participate.
 If you get de mind, carry go.

 All said and done, we just need to be vigilant online.
 There are many ways to secure yourself online that have not been mentioned here, so if you know of a few you’d like to share, drop us a line in the comment section.
 If there’s something you don’t agree with, drop us a line too.
 Looking forward to hearing from you all.